dialpad/dialtone/docs/rules/deprecated-component.md

 Currently the components with the below filenames are considered deprecated:

 - select_menu
+- dropdown_menu
+- base_toggle
+- base_date_picker
+- checkbox

 This rule specifically targets components in ubervoice.
-If you are using Dialtone Vue outside of ubervoice you may want to disable this rule.
+If you are using Dialtone Vue outside of ubervoice you should not enable this rule.

 Examples of **incorrect** code for this rule: